merlin-von-deggendorf/DiscordImpostor/README.md

 # Discord Impostor Bot

-Slash command `/impostor` that DMs a secret word to all selected users except one impostor (who gets told they do not know the word).
+Slash command `/impostor` opens a joinable game: players click a button to join, then the creator sends secret words by pressing another button.
+Everyone except one impostor gets the word by DM; the impostor is told to blend in.

 ## Prerequisites
 - Node.js 18+ and npm